-Child Study

-It is at times necessary for a teacher to recommend evaluation of a child for academic, social, and/or emotional reasons.
+Child Study Recommendations: Sometimes it is necessary for a teacher to recommend evaluation of a child for academic, social, and/or emotional reasons.
 Early assessment of possible problem areas does help most children for whom it is suggested.

 Services

 Children may also receive the following services, if they qualify: